kyrylo/kyrylo.org/posts/2017/08/01/manila.md

 <p class="post__date"><time datetime="2017-08-01">June 1, 2017 &hellip; August 1</time></p>

 Manila is truly a city of contrasts.
 Posh tall buildings border with shabby huts.
-I turn my head to the right only see how actively the city is being built.
+I turn my head to the right only to see how actively the city is being built.
 Construction never stops, so does progress.
 <figure><img src="https://i.imgur.com/ikcJ4FC.jpg"></figure>